illinois-impact/2016fa_ece408_project/README.md

 ## How to Build

-There are two options to build this project, the first is using the [Hunter Package Manager](https://github.com/ruslo/hunter) and the other is using [Docker](https://www.docker.com/).
+There are two options to build this project, the first is using the [Hunter] package manager and the other is using [Docker](https://www.docker.com/).
 We sugguest using CMake along with Hunter, but it is known not to work on all operating systems.
 In this case, we suggest that you either using Docker or install the libraries needed (mainly `HDF5`).

 ### Using Hunter Package Manager

-By default, the compilation uses the [Hunter](https://github.com/ruslo/hunter) --- a C package manager.
+By default, the compilation uses the [Hunter] --- a C package manager.
 This method requires that you have the CUDA toolkit installed on your machine.

 Assuming that you have checked out the project into `$SRCDIR` do